w-duong/MessagingApp-JFX/README.md

 # MessagingApp-JFX

 Chat application with multi-tab UI (built using JavaFX).
-Server-client backend with communications over TCP/IP.
+Server-client model with communications over TCP/IP.

+Server/backend codebase written for JVM and Arduino microcontrollers.